RiturajAgrahari/mission-evo-discord-bot/README.md

 * Enjoy!

 ## What it does?
-* It extract the data from the official fandom wiki of mission and show it in discord server through commands for user convenience.
+* It extract the data from the official fandom wiki of mission evo and show it in discord server through commands for user convenience.
 * It also has answers to some most asked question in the server which can also be used via commands.

 ### My story :